PaydayDre/sem-1/use-cases/use-case-7.md

 ### Preconditions

-The Database allows for updating employee information.
+The Database allows for sorting the population & cities.

 ### Success End Condition

-The new employee information is added to the database.
+The population of all the cities in the world are organized from largest to smallest in a report.

 ### Failed End Condition

-The new employee information is not added to the database.
+The population of all the cities in the world are not organized from largest to smallest in a report.

 ### Primary Actor

-HR Advisor.
+Census Evaluator.

 ### Trigger

-There is a change in the employee's information.
+A request is made for the population of all the cities in the world are not organized from largest to smallest in a report.
 ## MAIN SUCCESS SCENARIO

-1. HR advisor updates employee's information to the database.
-2. New employees information is successfully added to the database.
+1. A report on the population of all cities in the world sorted from largest to smallest is provided.

 ## EXTENSIONS